reflectoring/reflectoring.github.io/content/blog/2022/2022-01-30-getting-started-with-express.md

 Node.js uses the V8 JavaScript Runtime engine which is also used by Google Chrome.
 This makes the runtime engine much faster and hence enables faster processing of requests.

-In order to use Express, we should first install Node.js and the Node Package Manager (NPM) in our development environment.
+In order to use Express, we should first install Node.js and the Node Package Manager (npm) in our development environment.
+Download and installation instruction of Node.js is found in the [official website](https://nodejs.org/en/download/).
+Similarly, we can refer to the [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) site for the installation instructions of npm.

 ## What is Express